BlueyFest/website/content/homepage/services.md

 ## Neural Net

 Neural Net is a laid-back St. Bernard with a gentle disposition and a heart of gold.
-They have long, fluffy fur that is a mix of white and brown, and a warm smile that makes everyone feel instantly at ease.
+They have long, fluffy fur that is a mix of yellow and blue, and a warm smile that makes everyone feel instantly at ease.
 Despite their massive size, Neural Net moves with grace and ease, exuding a sense of calm and tranquility wherever they go.

 Neural Net is a natural peacemaker and mediator, often using their easy-going nature and soothing presence to diffuse tense situations and bring conflicting parties together.
 They are deeply empathetic and always willing to lend a listening ear or offer a comforting paw to those in need.